dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-03-11-Journey-Of-The-Siddhartha.md

 header:
      teaser: /assets/images/wiapost/5041-Journey-Of-The-Siddhartha.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Journey Of The Siddhartha](/assets/images/wiapost/5041-Journey-Of-The-Siddhartha.jpg)

-## Journey Of The Siddhartha
+# Journey Of The Siddhartha

 The world around us has mysterious ways,
 to teach some deeper lessons of life.